mistenes/mytrip/README.md

 Add `uploads/` to `.gitignore` so passport photos aren't committed to source control.

+Organizers or administrators can choose a traveler on a trip's personal data page to view their details and can print or save the displayed information as a PDF.

 ## Invitations

 Super admins or organizers can send signup links via Brevo.
 Each invitation includes the desired user role and optional trip to join.
 Links expire after 7 days so registration is only possible through email invitations.